-- The Port Authority assumed that it does not have an unconditional right to a refund of surplus; - The Port Authority may take funding contribution holidays based on past practice and/or plan rules; - Minimum Funding Requirements ("MFR") have been set based on the requirements of the most recently filed actuarial valuation report for funding purposes.
+- Minimum Funding Requirements ("MFR") have been set based on the requirements of the most recently filed actuarial valuation report for funding purposes.
 Based on the MFR, the going concern and solvency funded status is projected into the future.
 In any year where the plan is projected to be in a surplus on both a going concern and solvency basis and the threshold set by the governing pension legislation for taking a contribution holiday is met, then this projected surplus is used to reduce or eliminate the minimum funding contribution in that year.
-The economic benefit available from a reduction in future contributions is therefore equal to the difference between the present value of employer IAS 19 current service cost and the present value of the employer minimum funding current service requirements.
-The present values are determined using the IAS 19 discount rate and have been calculated assuming that the plan is maintained indefinitely. - Any required deficit contributions that, once made, are not available to the Port Authority as an economic benefit may form an additional liability which is netted against the consolidated statement of financial position, or if there is already a liability, the adjusted liability on the consolidated statement of financial position is equal to the present value of the remaining required deficit contributions.
+The economic benefit available from a reduction in future contributions is therefore equal to the difference between the present value of employer IAS 19 current service cost and the present values are determined using the IAS 19 discount rate and have been calculated assuming that the plan is maintained indefinitely. - Any required deficit contributions that, once made, are not available to the Port Authority as an economic benefit may form an additional liability which is netted against the consolidated statement of financial position, or if there is already a liability, the adjusted liability on the consolidated statement of financial position is equal to the present value of the remaining required deficit contributions.
 Required deficit contributions are determined based on the most recently filed actuarial valuation report for funding purposes.